-30 Synthetic Small-Scale Scenario
+3.1.1 Synthetic Small-Scale Scenario

 The synthetic scenario is composed as follows.
 The study area is a 20 km square.
-The network 31 consists of 6561 nodes and 25920 directed links, building a grid of 6400 squares.
-The link 32 capacities are 400 vehicles per hour.
-The scenario consists of 2000 persons, whose home 33 locations are located at 40 central locations in the study area.
-12960 shopping destinations are 34 equally distributed over the study area, so that every square is connected with 4 destinations.
-35 Persons' activity chains contain two home activities with an intermediate shopping activity.
-36 During the iterations, time, route and destination choices are made.
-Initially, all shopping 37 activities are performed at the home location.
-The initial end time of the first home activity is 11 38 o'clock and the desired shopping duration is arbitrarily set to 180 minutes.
-The opening times 39 window is set narrow (from 9:30 to 14:30) so that persons cannot completely circumvent traffic 40 jams.
+The network consists of 6561 nodes and 25920 directed links, building a grid of 6400 squares.
+The link capacities are 400 vehicles per hour.
+The scenario consists of 2000 persons, whose home locations are located at 40 central locations in the study area.
+12960 shopping destinations are equally distributed over the study area, so that every square is connected with 4 destinations.
+Persons' activity chains contain two home activities with an intermediate shopping activity.
+During the iterations, time, route and destination choices are made.
+Initially, all shopping activities are performed at the home location.
+The initial end time of the first home activity is 11 o'clock and the desired shopping duration is arbitrarily set to 180 minutes.
+The opening times window is set narrow (from 9:30 to 14:30) so that persons cannot completely circumvent traffic jams.
 These values roughly represent Saturday shopping trips.
-Real data is applied in the Zurich 41

-42 scenario as described below.
+Real data is applied in the Zurich scenario as described below.

+The following four configurations are simulated:

+• Configuration 0: $U = \epsilon$

+The utility function applied for this configuration is made up only of the error terms, which are Gumbel-distributed as described in Sec.
+2.2.

+• Configuration 1: $U = \beta{distance} \times distance + \epsilon$, with $\beta{distance} = const = -0.0005$

+In this configuration a distance-based utility function is applied, i.e., a linear disutility distance term is added to the setting of configuration 0.

-- The following two configurations are simulated: - Configuration 0: $U = \epsilon$ . - The utility function applied for this configuration is made up only of error terms. - Configuration 1: $U = \beta{distance} \times distance + \epsilon$ , with $\beta{distance} = const = -0.0005[\frac{1}{m}]$ .
-In this configuration a distance-based utility function is applied; i.e., a linear disutility distance term is added to the setting of configuration 0.
+- Configuration 2: U = β{distance} × f(distance) + ε, with β{distance} = const and f(distance) = -2.0 ln(1 + 0.0005/m distance) In this configuration a non-linear distance disutility term is added to the setting of configuration 0. - Configuration 3: $U = \eta{distance} \times distance + \epsilon$, with $\eta \sim N(\beta, \sigma{tastes})$, where $\beta{distance} = -0.0005$ and $\sigma{tastes} = 6.32 10^{-4}$ are arbitrarily but reasonable set.

+For this configuration a mixed utility function is applied.

-As travel times are not part of the utility function for the configurations 0 and 1, the travel time approximation described earlier is not applied for these configurations.
-The error terms $\epsilon$ are independently and identically (i.i.d.)
-Gumbel distributed with $\sigma{\epsilon} = 1$ .
+As travel times are not part of the utility function for the configurations 0 to 3, the travel time approximation as described in Section 2.4.2 is not applied for these configurations.
+The error terms ε are independently and identically (i.i.d.)
+Gumbel distributed with $\sigma{\epsilon} = 1.0$